Shareef O'Neal: UCLA (2018–2020)

-During practices over the summer, O'Neal began dealing with some health issues, and was given a heart monitor by doctors to wear.
+During practices over the summer, O'Neal began dealing with health issues, and was given a heart monitor by doctors to wear.
 On September 28, 2018, UCLA announced that he would miss the 2018–19 season but remain enrolled at the school as a medical redshirt.
 He was diagnosed with a heart condition by the UCLA medical staff, and underwent surgery in December.
 He played in the Drew League over the summer, and later in the Bruins' exhibition game.
 He wore a monitoring device during practice for post-surgery research on his heart but did not wear it during games.

 In April 2019, UCLA hired Mick Cronin as their head coach to replace the fired Steve Alford.
 O'Neal made his UCLA debut in the 2019–20 season opener, playing six minutes without scoring against Long Beach State.
 On December 14, 2019, he had his best game of the season with eight points and a career-high 11 rebounds in a loss against Notre Dame.
 In a win against California on January 19, 2020, Cronin elected not to play O'Neal for the fifth time during the season.
 On January 22, O'Neal announced that he was leaving UCLA.
 He averaged 2.2 points and 2.9 rebounds in 10.2 minutes per game as a reserve for the Bruins, who were 9–9 at the time.